High Scardus Trail

 Note:

-Best June–September.
+Best June-September.
 High passes retain snow until mid-June; some stages are impassable before late June in heavy snow years.
-July–August is the main season when all accommodation is open and the landscape is at its most vivid.
-September is excellent: cooler temperatures, fewer insects, and autumn colours beginning on the lower slopes.
+July-August is the main season when all accommodation is open and the landscape is at its most vivid.
+September is excellent with cooler temperatures, fewer insects, and autumn colours beginning on the lower slopes.
 The trail should not be attempted before late May or after October without winter mountaineering skills.
-Check current border crossing status with local operators before any trip.
+Check current border crossing status with local operators.

 πŸ’ Logistics & Budget